Monterey, Massachusetts: Education

-Monterey is part of the Mount Everett Regional School District along with Alford, Egremont, Mount Washington, New Marlborough, and Sheffield.
+Monterey is part of the Southern Berkshire Regional School District along with Alford, Egremont, Mount Washington, New Marlborough, and Sheffield.
 Students in Monterey attend the Monterey School for kindergarten and first grades, with second through sixth grades attending the Undermountain Elementary School in Sheffield, and Mount Everett Regional High School in Sheffield for grades 7–12.
 There are private schools in Great Barrington and other nearby towns.

 The nearest community college is the South County Center of Berkshire Community College in Great Barrington.
 The nearest state college is Westfield State University, and the nearest state university is the University of Massachusetts Amherst.
-The nearest private college is Bard College at Simon's Rock.
+The nearest private colleges are Williams College in Williamstown and Smith College in Northampton.